John Theus: College career

-In his true freshman season at Georgia, Theus started all 14 games at right tackle.
+In his true freshman season at the University of Georgia, Theus started all 14 games at right tackle.
 He was only the third true freshman to start at offensive tackle in a season opener for Georgia since freshmen became eligible in 1973, and the first since Trinton Sturdivant in 2007.
 After a solid season in which Georgia ranked No. 1 in the Southeastern Conference (SEC) in yards per play, Theus was named Freshman All-American by CBSSports.com, The Sporting News, and Phil Steele.
 As a sophomore, Theus lost his starting job for stints when Kolton Houston returned to the team after having his eligibility cleared by the NCAA.
 Theus played in all 13 games of the season, starting eight of them.

 For his junior season, Theus was moved over to left tackle where he started in all 13 games.
 He was part of an offensive line that helped Georgia rush for 257.8 yards per game, which ranked first in the SEC.
 Theus earned Associated Press Honorable Mention All-SEC after the season.
 For his senior season Theus started all 13 games, 9 at left tackle, 4 at right tackle.
 Theus was named All SEC 1st team.
 Theus finished his career being named all around team captain.